Summary of Product Characteristics Updated 16-Oct-2019 | Atnahs Pharma UK Ltd

 There is no evidence of binding of ACTH to any particular plasma protein, though some non-specific interaction with albumin has been reported.
-Tetracosactide acetate has an apparent volume of distribution of approximately 0.4litres/kg.
+Tetracosactide acetate has an apparent volume of distribution of approximately 0.4L/kg.

 In the serum, tetracosactide acetate is broken down by serum endopeptidases into inactive oligopeptides and then by aminopeptidases into free amino acids.
-Its rapid elimination from plasma is probably attributable not so much to this relatively slow process as to the fact that the active substance is rapidly concentrated in the adrenals and kidneys.
+The rapid elimination from plasma is probably not attributable to this relatively slow cleavage process, but rather to the rapid concentration of the active substance in the adrenal glands and kidneys.

-Following an intravenous dose of 131I-labelled tetracosactide acetate, 95 to 100% of the radioactivity is excreted in the urine within 24 hours.
+Following an iv dose of 131I-labelled tetracosactide acetate, 95 to 100% of the radioactivity is excreted in the urine within 24 hours.

 No studies have been performed to evaluate the mutagenic or carcinogenic potential of tetracosactide.
 No animal studies on fertility and reproduction toxicity have been performed with tetracosactide.

-Protect from light.
-Store in a refrigerator (2 to 8°C).
+Synacthen should be protected from light and stored in a refrigerator (2 - 8°C).

-Synacthen Depot comes in cardboard boxes of 1 ampoule and 10 ampoules.
+Synacthen Ampoules comes in cardboard boxes of 1 ampoule and 5 ampoules of 1 ml.

 Not all pack sizes may be marketed.

 Any unused product or waste material should be disposed of in accordance with local requirements.

 Atnahs Pharma UK Ltd.